facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 import { NativeModules } from 'react-native';
 ```

-You can then access the CalendarModule native module off of NativeModules.
+You can then access the `CalendarModule` native module off of `NativeModules`.

 ```jsx
 const { CalendarModule } = NativeModules;